mautic/developer-documentation-new/docs/themes/getting_started.rst

 author
     This displays in the Theme manager as credit to the author of the theme.
 Any themes added to Mautic Core will use 'Mautic Team' as the author. authorUrl
-    URL used for the author link.
-features
+    This enables the author to provide a URL which will be displayed in the Theme manager. features
     An array of strings that tells Mautic which features the theme supports.
 Currently recognized values are ``email`` (email builder template), ``form`` (formatting the form page) and ``page`` (page builder template).
 A corresponding ``html/[feature].html.twig`` file is required for each feature supported.
 For example, if the theme supports ``email``, then there should be a ``html/email.html.twig`` file.
 See Twig Files more information on each feature. builder